-We did an overview at an ACCELERATE Business Intensive how these systems can work together here.
+We have done an overview of how these systems can work together here.

 There are many CRM standalone components available in the marketplace and it is possible to put together different systems to match the functionality of more integrated systems like Infusionsoft, Ontraport and ActiveCampaign (see below).

 For example, simple contact management and email marketing can be performed using popular programs like MailChimp and Constant Contact. eCommerce support can be done using WooCommerce and many WordPress templates come with integrated WooCommerce template support.
 One of our clients uses and recommends Less Annoying CRM.